Nightwindx/Filtered-Deck-By-Tags---Enhanced-Edition/README.md

   * Uses the same naming rules (including CAPS parent + “ – ” child if enabled).
   * Skips the name prompt for faster workflow.
   * Can be disabled in the config if you don’t want this behavior.

+* **🔎 Global Search Suffix for Card States (new)**
+  You can add a global suffix to every search, e.g.
+  `"(is:due OR is:new)"`
+  so that newly-created filtered decks automatically include only due + new cards by default.
+  This suffix is applied **after** the tag (and any per-menu supplemental search text).

 * **🧠 FSRS / Modern Orders Support**
   Works with all current **Select by** modes, including **Ascending Retrievability** and **Descending Retrievability**.